 Rask gets 7th shutout of season, Bruins beat Stars 2-0

-Rask made 27 saves and tied a career high with his seventh shutout of the season, lifting the Bruins over the Dallas Stars 2-0 on Thursday night.
-"It wasn't our cleanest game but those things happen," Rask said.
+Tuukka Rask made 27 saves for his seventh shutout of the season and the Boston Bruins beat the Dallas Stars 2-0 on Thursday night.

 Comments